How to Dockerize a Node.js application | 2022 Update

 At this point, you should already know that Docker is a very powerful platform that is widely being used across all companies, from small to big ones.
 It is used to run applications even on production systems.

-Docker is a way to run your application on “Containers” so that application can run on any platform that supports Docker, this means that you don’t need to worry about the OS, dependencies, libraries, and any other requirement your application needs.
+Docker is a way to run your application on “Containers” so that it can run on any platform that supports Docker.
+This means that you don’t need to worry about the OS, dependencies, libraries, and any other requirements your application needs.

 Unlike Virtual Machines, Docker is lightweight and faster, so your application can stay nearly the same size and consume fewer resources than a VM.

-As mentioned above, your application will be able to run on any OS that supports Docker, which nowadays is supported on all the most used OS.
+As mentioned above, your application will be able to run on any OS that supports Docker, which nowadays includes all the most used OS.

-Besides Node.js app… Can I Dockerize another application/framework?
+Besides the Node.js app, can I Dockerize another application or framework?

 Let’s get our hands dirty!